Entity Framework Architecture

 Entity SQL is another query language (For EF 6 only) just like LINQ to Entities.
 However, it is a little more difficult than LINQ-to-Entities (L2E) and the developer will have to learn it separately.
 These E-SQL queries are internally translated to data store-dependent SQL queries.
 The conversion of the E-SQL queries to their datastore-specific query language like T-SQL is handled by the Entity Framework.

-In real time scenario, most of the time we might have to work with entities such as in-memory objects or a collection of in-memory objects.
+In real-time scenario, most of the time we might have to work with entities such as in-memory objects or a collection of in-memory objects.
 To do this we need Object Services.
-We can use it to query data, from almost all data store, with less code.
+We can use it to query data, from almost all data stores, with less code.

 - The main use of the Object Context is to perform different operations like add, update and delete instances of entities and to save the changed state back to the database with the help of queries.